groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dib-to-htm.md

         - icon: "far fa-file-DIB"
           title: " About DIB File Format"
           content: |
-            A DIB (Device Independent Bitmap) file is a raster image file that is similar in structure to the standard Bitmap files (BMP) but has a different header.
+            A Device-Independent bitmap (DIB) is a raster image file that is similar in structure to the standard Bitmap files(BMP).
+It contains a color table that describes the mapping of RGB colors to the pixel values.
+This enables DIB to represent images on any device.
 It can be opened with almost all applications that can open a standard BMP file on Windows as well as macOS.
-DIB are binary files and have a complex file format similar to BMP.

           link: "https://docs.fileformat.com/image/dib/"

     format:
         # format loop
-        - icon: "far fa-file-HTM"
+        - icon: "far fa-file-code"
           title: " About HTM File Format"
           content: |
-            Files with HTM extension represent Hypertext Markup Language for creating web pages for display in web browsers such as Google Chrome, Internet Explorer, Firefox and a number of others.
-It defines the markups for creating static pages to be published on World Wide Web (WWW) for access by others.
-These markups tell the browsers how to display a web page's contents.
-Such pages can contain plain text, images, hyperlinks to other pages, videos and other media information.
-When a web page is published, you can have a look at the markup code behind it by viewing its page source.
-Modern browsers allow to inspect each section of a web page where each sub-division or markup element in the HTM source is elaborated.
+            Files with .htm extension represent Hypertext Markup Language for creating web pages for display in web browsers such as Google Chrome, Internet Explorer, Firefox, and a number of others.

           link: "https://docs.fileformat.com/web/htm/"